rusya-ink/devops/VAGRANT.md

 These I used in my project
 - We should overwrite host locale in the way to make guest machine support it
-- Control CPU and Memory using Vagrantfile like
+- Control CPU and Memory using Vagrantfile

 ## Vagrant with virtualbox